 Mr. McIver is named by Who’s Who Legal as a Global Leader for Competition, and he is also named by Expert Guides in its Rising Stars list.
-He is recommended by The Legal 500 UK in the area of EU and competition law, with clients describing him as “a fantastic lawyer” and “one of the best in the market”.
-Previous editions of the guide have described him as “pragmatic, strategic and highly responsive,” as well as noting his “grasp of the competition landscape” and “methodical approach.”
+He is recommended by The Legal 500 UK in the area of EU and competition law, with clients describing him as “technically astute” and “very knowledgeable and strategic.”
+He receives further praise for his ability to “distill the main issues in highly complex transactions.”
+In previous editions of the guide, clients have described him as “a fantastic lawyer,” “one of the best in the market” and sources have also noted that he is “pragmatic, strategic and highly responsive,” with a “very good grasp of the competition landscape” and a “methodical approach.”

 Mr. McIver graduated in 1998 with a double first class honours degree from Trinity Hall, Cambridge.
 He went on to study at the London College of Law where he passed with distinction.
 He was enrolled as a solicitor in England & Wales in 2003 and in Ireland in 2017.